247sathish/AndroidPreparation/README.md

 In Kotlin, open and public are both visibility modifiers that control the accessibility of a class, function, property, or constructor.

-The difference between open and public is that open allows a class, function, or property to be subclassed or overridden in other classes, while public only allows access within the same module.
+The difference between open and public is that `open allows` a class, function, or property to be subclassed or `overridden in other classes`, while `public only` allows access within the `same module`.

 By default, classes, functions, and properties in Kotlin are final and cannot be overridden.
 To allow them to be subclassed or overridden, you need to use the open keyword.